Luoyang Beijiao Airport: History

 On November 19, 1985, construction of Luoyang North Suburban Airport began.
 On September 26, 1987, Luoyang Beijiao Airport was officially opened.
 On August 1, 1992, Luoyang Beijiao Airport was opened to the public with the approval of the State Council of China.
-On April 9, 2010, the new terminal of Luoyang Beijiao Airport was opened.In 2009, The airport is located in 邙（Mang） Mountain, at the junction of Luoyang Old Town and Mengjin District, Henan Province, China, 11 km southeast of Luoyang city center.
+On April 9, 2010, the new terminal of Luoyang Beijiao Airport was opened.
+In 2009, The airport is located in 邙 (Mang) Mountain, at the junction of Luoyang Old Town and Mengjin District, Henan Province, China, 11 km southeast of Luoyang city center.
 Luoyang airport was the 4th busiest airport in China in terms of traffic movement.
-It is a 4D-class international regional airport and a China-class air port open to the outside world.
+It is a 4D-class international regional airport and a China-class airport open to the outside world.

 According to the official website of the airport in June 2021, Luoyang North Suburban Airport Terminal covers an area of 14,800 square meters and has three boarding bridges; civil aviation station Ping has nine aircraft spaces, including eight D-class aircraft and one C-class aircraft.
 The runway is 2500 meters long and 45 meters wide; it can meet the annual passenger throughput of 1.53 million passengers and 5000 tons of postal throughput.
-This is mainly because the airport houses an exercising terminal of Civil Aviation Flight University of China.In 2021, Luoyang Beijiao Airport completed a total of 1,237,795 passengers, an increase of 29.0% year-on-year, ranking 87th in China.
+This is mainly because the airport houses an exercising terminal of Civil Aviation Flight University of China.
+In 2021, Luoyang Beijiao Airport completed a total of 1,237,795 passengers, an increase of 29.0% year-on-year, ranking 87th in China.
 Postal throughput of 928.9 tons, up 32.2% year-on-year, ranking 124th in China; aircraft take-off and landing 226,214 aircraft, up 25.5% year-on-year, ranking 11th in China's airports.